McCann's grand slam lifts Tigers to 9-3 win over Angels

+"That was a good feeling, and a big spot in the game to open it up like that," the Detroit catcher said.
+"I try not to show anybody up.
+It was definitely a special hit, a special feeling for me."

-DETROIT (AP) - James McCann hit a grand slam in the third inning, and the Detroit Tigers routed the Los Angeles Angels 9-3 on Monday.
+McCann's grand slam in the third inning lifted the Tigers to a 9-3 victory over the Los Angeles Angels on Monday.
+Matthew Boyd pitched impressively into the sixth inning for Detroit, and although Mike Trout hit his major league-leading 18th homer for the Angels in the ninth, by then the Tigers had this game well under control.

-Matthew Boyd (3-4) allowed two hits in five-plus innings for the Tigers.
+Boyd (3-4) allowed two hits in five-plus innings.
 His first scoreless outing of the season came on a hot day in which Detroit outfielder Niko Goodrum had to leave the game because of heat exhaustion.
 The temperature was around 90 degrees when Goodrum was removed for a defensive replacement in the fourth.

-Leonys Martin also homered for the Tigers, and Mike Trout went deep in the ninth for the Angels - his 18th home run of the season.
+"Niko's fine," Tigers manager Ron Gardenhire said.
+"He was pretty shaky out there.
+He was having a hard time grabbing his breath. ...
+He's doing good right now."

-Before leaving the game, Goodrum made a contribution in the second, beating out an infield hit and then going to third on a single by John Hicks.
+Before leaving the game, Goodrum made a contribution.
+He beat out an infield hit in the second and went to third on a single by John Hicks.
 JaCoby Jones grounded into a double play, but the run came home to put the Tigers up 1-0.

 McCann broke the game open an inning later with a drive to left for his third career grand slam.
-Martin added a solo homer in the seventh, and Victor Reyes made it 7-0 with a triple in the seventh for his first career RBI.
+Leonys Martin added a solo homer in the seventh, and Victor Reyes made it 7-0 with a triple later that inning - his first career RBI.

 Tyler Skaggs (3-4) allowed five runs and six hits in five innings.
 He walked three and struck out five.